rusher/setup-mariadb/README.md

 key features:

 * Runs on Linux only for now action runners (other will be in next step).
-* can use either community, enterprise or development releases
+* Can use either community, enterprise or development releases

 #### Inputs